 Fresh lime keeps the drink sharp, cola brings sweetness and spice, and a pinch of salt pulls everything into focus.
-Built on The Spirit of Tequila, it holds onto that familiar structure while keeping things light, easy, and highly repeatable.
+Built on The Spirit of Tequila, it stays true to the original while remaining light, refreshing, and remarkably easy to come back to.

 Traditionally stirred with the same knife used to cut the lime, it’s a small detail that’s become part of the drink’s identity.
-Whether or not you follow that step, the result is the same idea: simple ingredients, handled well.
+Whether or not you follow that ritual, the point remains the same: simple ingredients, handled well.

-At its core, La Batanga is a highball built on spirit, citrus, and a sweetened carbonated mixer.
+At its core, La Batanga is built on spirit, citrus, salt, and a sweetened carbonated mixer.

-Lime provides acidity, cola brings both sweetness and spice, and The Spirit of Tequila anchors the drink with structure.
-The small addition of salt plays an important role, reducing perceived bitterness while sharpening both the citrus and the cola’s spice notes.
+Lime provides acidity, cola brings sweetness and spice, and The Spirit of Tequila anchors the drink with structure.
+The pinch of salt does more than season the drink.
+It brightens the lime, softens the cola’s bitterness, and helps the agave character stay present from the first sip to the last.

 The balance is straightforward but precise.
 Too much cola and the drink flattens out.
 Too little lime and it loses its edge.
 When the proportions are right, it delivers a clean, refreshing profile that feels complete without needing anything extra.